dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

        .WaitFor(cache);
 ```

 The preceding example adds a health check that considers resources unhealthy until 20 seconds after the app host starts, after which it reports them as healthy.
 This health check is added to the `cache` resource.
-As `myapp` waits for `cache`, `myapp` won't start until those 20 seconds have elapsed.
+As the `myapp` resource waits for the `cache` resource, `myapp` starts only after 20 seconds has elapsed and the `cache` reports as healthy.

 The <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck*> and `WithHealthCheck` methods provide a simple mechanism to create health checks and associate them with specific resources.

 ### Persistent containers

 The app host now supports persistent containers.
 This is useful when you want to keep the container running even after the app host has stopped.
-These containers won't be stopped until they're stopped manually using the container runtime.
+These containers aren't stopped until they're stopped manually using the container runtime.

 To do this, call the `WithLifetime` method and pass in `ContainerLifetime.Persistent`: